Al-Huneidi/Cryptocurrencies/README.md

 	•	Removed the IsTrading column.
 ![alt text](https://github.com/Al-Huneidi/Cryptocurrencies/blob/master/Screenshots/Preprocessing/2_DataFrame_with_IsTrading_Column%20Removed.png)

 	•	Removed all cryptocurrencies with at least one null value.
-Proof all nulls removed:
+Checked dataframe to ensure the number of rows were reduced as an indication that all rows with nulls were removed:
 ![alt text](https://github.com/Al-Huneidi/Cryptocurrencies/blob/master/Screenshots/Preprocessing/3_Proof_Null_Values_Removed.png)

 	•	Removed all cryptocurrencies without coins mined.